We have sleep apnea clinics conveniently located across British Columbia and Alberta.

 Yes, we do sell portable CPAP devices.

-Most popular with our patients are the lightweight ResMed AirMini and the compact Philips Respironics Dreamstation Go.
+Most popular with our patients is the lightweight ResMed AirMini.
 You can achieve a comfortable nights sleep with a device that fits in the palm of your hand, no matter where you are.
 Whether you travel with work or are camp during the summer, our sleep experts can advise on the best portable CPAP device for your needs.
-Browse products here or [visit your nearest Snore MD clinic] to browse products on display.
+Browse products here or visit your nearest Snore MD clinic to browse products on display.

 Yes, all of our CPAP machines can be battery operated.
 We sell battery packs as back-up power supplies when you are away from home or during a power outage.